tensorflow/tfx/docs/guide/tfdv.md

 *   Otherwise, TensorFlow Data Validation examines the available data statistics and computes a suitable schema for the data.

+!!!
+Note
-_Note: The auto-generated schema is best-effort and only tries to infer basic properties of the data.
-It is expected that users review and modify it as needed._
+    The auto-generated schema is best-effort and only tries to infer basic properties of the data.
+It is expected that users review and modify it as needed.

 ### Training-Serving Skew Detection<a name="skewdetect"></a>